 The restaurant The Grill @Istanbul in Funchal offers Mediterranean and vegetarian cuisine.
 The most popular specialties are barbecues and grills.
 No alcohol is served in the establishment.

 The 5 star hotel Quintinha SĂŁo JoĂŁo & Spa is located a few kilometres away from all of Funchal's popular attractions.
-The hotel serves halal food and alcohol is removed from the rooms for all reservations on Halalbooking.com.
+The hotel serves halal food and alcohol is removed from the rooms for all reservations on halalbooking.com.

 Madeiran gastronomy